11 Nov 2019 - 11 Nov 2019

 Dr Jody Walshe is an Educational and Child Psychologist working in London borough.
 Jody completed her doctorate at the University of East London.
 She is also a Consultant Psychologist providing consultations for foster carers and supervising social workers.
 She is a registered member of the Health and Care Professions Council.

 Before commencing her training, Jody worked as a teacher, learning support assistant and tutor with young people from 5-19.
-The focus of much of her work looked anxiety and mental health issues in school settings.
+The focus of much of her work looked at anxiety and mental health issues in school settings.
 Her doctoral research explored the experiences, perceptions and training needs of secondary school staff working with self-harm.